Understanding The Underworld: Hell, Hades, Death & Sheol

 When the Lamb broke the fifth seal, I saw underneath the altar the souls of those who had been slain because of the word of God, and because of the testimony which they had maintained; and they cried out with a loud voice, saying, "How long O Lord, holy and true, will you refrain from judging and avenging our blood on those who dwell on the earth?" -Rev 6:9-10

 This passage does appear to suggest at first glance that souls are conscious in Sheol.
 It's important to note the location of these martyrs as "underneath the altar."
-This is indicating these souls are indeed in Sheol as there is a location shift in language in the very next chapter where the great multitude stands before God in His throne room where here they are under it.
-There is further evidence these souls are in Sheol as God responds to their cry in verse 11 by telling them to rest a while longer—rest once again being a euphemism for death and Sheol.
+This indicates these righteous souls are indeed in Sheol as there is a locational shift in language in the very next chapter where the great multitude stands before God in His throne room, where here they are under it.
+There is further evidence these believers' souls are in Sheol as God responds to their cry in verse 11 by telling them to rest a while longer—rest once again being a euphemism for death and Sheol.
 So which is it?
 Are they sleeping the sleep of death, or are they conscious and speaking to God?
-The answer lies in the Greek as krazo (cried out) and lego (saying) used here are figurative in speech rather than laleo which is a literal uttering of sounds.
-So similar to how Jesus says the rocks will "cry out" (krazo) in Luke 19:40, this passage in Revelation means the deaths of the martyrs figuratively call out to God and demand justice, the souls of the departed are not literally conversing with Him.
+The answer lies in the Greek as krazo (cried out) and lego (saying) used here are Greek words meaning figurative speech rather than the Greek laleo which means a literal uttering of sounds.
+So similar to how Jesus says the rocks will "cry out" (krazo) in Luke 19:40, this passage in Revelation means the deaths of the martyrs figuratively call out to God and demand justice—the souls of the departed are not literally conversing with Him.
 These Christian martyrs are indeed asleep, waiting for the day of their resurrection, which appears to happen in Revelation chapter 7.
 Revelation 20:4-6 further clarifies this point.

 So then we come to the main biblical proof text for a conscious existence in the hereafter—Jesus' parable, which is probably the longest and most elaborate account of the hereafter in all of scripture.
 It's also a parable, which are designed to communicate complicated spiritual truths in simple and easy to understand stories that are wholly figurative in nature.